ledgetech/lua-resty-http/README.md

           ["Content-Type"] = "application/x-www-form-urlencoded",
         }
       })

+      if not res then
+        ngx.say("failed to request: ", err)
+        return
+      end

       -- In this simple form, there is no manual connection step, so the body is read -- all in one go, including any trailers, and the connection closed or keptalive -- for you.

       ngx.status = res.status

       for k,v in pairs(res.headers) do
           --
       end

       ngx.say(res.body)
     ';
   }

   location /genericinterface {
     content_by_lua '

       local http = require "resty.http"
       local httpc = http.new()

       -- The generic form gives us more control.
 We must connect manually. httpc:set_timeout(500)
       httpc:connect("127.0.0.1", 80)

       -- And request using a path, rather than a full URI. local res, err = httpc:request{
           path = "/helloworld",